QueenKopaki/Tides-of-The-Empire/Readme.txt

 Add ship UI to inventory as a whole and rename "Inventory" to "Character Stats," Remove redundant button.

+Implement separate menu for land vehicles (with implementation of the encounter and travel system overhaul some places would require certain land vehicles sutible for the terrain type)

 Add better UI feedback when there is error or something that can't be equip for example.

 Add more ores, items, armors, and ships related to Alloying and crafting.

-Rename everything (including the values in "output") to be it's own universe and steer away from Star Wars Universe.
+Rename everything (including the values in "output") to be it's own universe and steer away from Star Wars and Star Citizen Universe.

 Design custom lore for a custom universe related to above roadmap item.